cdelahousse/Radio-Tray-Documentation/draft.markdown

 The entire document must be nested within the `<bookmarks> ... </bookmark>` tags for it to be valid XML.
 Bookmark entries are declared using the `<bookmark name="..." url="..." />` tag, which contains the station name and stream URL attributes.
 It must be self terminating.

 Bookmarks are grouped using the `<group name="..."> ... </group>` tags.
 Group names are declared using the name attributes.
 Any bookmarked within these tags will be grouped together.
-Every bookmark or group must be nested within the top `<group name="root">` which represnts the root of the bookmark list.
+Every bookmark or group must be nested within the top `<group name="root">` which represents the root of the bookmark list.
 Many groups can be nested within each other.

 To load any changes to `bookmarks.xml`, reload the file by selecting *Preferences -> Reload Bookmarks* from Radio Tray's main menu.